 The following issues were resolved in VMware Tanzu Greenplum Connector for Apache Spark version 2.0.0:

 |30731||Resolved an issue where the Connector timed out with a serialization exception when writing aggregated results to Greenplum Database.
 The Connector now exposes the

 |174495848||Resolved an issue where predicate pushdown was not working correctly because the Connector did not use parentheses to join the predicates together when it constructed the filter string.|

 The Greenplum Connector for Apache Spark version 2.x removes:

 partitionsPerSegmentoption (deprecated in 1.5).

-Known issues and limitations related to the 2.x release of the Pivotal Greenplum-Spark Connector include the following:
+Known issues and limitations related to the 2.x release of the VMware Tanzu Greenplum Connector for Apache Spark include the following: